src-bin/substrate-docs/www/src-bin.com/substrate/manual/your-daily-workflow.md

 If for some reason `eval $(substrate-credentials)` doesn't work for you, visit [https://example.com/credential-factory](https://example.com/credential-factory) (substituting your Intranet DNS domain name), then paste the `export` command into your terminal.
 This makes the most sense for folks who like to work from their laptop, regardless of what the rest of their toolchain looks like.

 You can also visit [https://example.com/instance-factory](https://example.com/instance-factory) (substituting your Intranet DNS domain name) and follow the steps to provision an EC2 instance to use for your administrative work.
-This makes the most sense for folks who use a terminal-based text editor and like to work "in the cloud."
+This makes the most sense for folks who use a terminal-based text editor and like to work &ldquo;in the cloud.&rdquo;

 In all three cases, the temporary credentials are going to put you in the `Administrator` role in (one of) your admin account(s).
 From here you'll be able to go anywhere you need to go.